bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.5.0+20200706  Initialise the kcfinder session with the same settings as core phplist 2.4.0+20200503  Support ckeditor drag and paste an image 2.3.2+20200202  Undo previous change to fix width of drop-down menus
+    2.6.0+20200801  Support having an upload image directory for each admin 2.5.0+20200706  Initialise the kcfinder session with the same settings as core phplist 2.4.0+20200503  Support ckeditor drag and paste an image 2.3.2+20200202  Undo previous change to fix width of drop-down menus